colinmeinke/points/README.md

 const newShape = reverse( shape );
 ```

-Takes an existing shape array as the only argument, and
+Takes an existing shape array, or an array of shape
+arrays, as the only argument, and reverses the order of
+the points.

-reverses the order of the points.
-Returns a new shape array.
+Returns a new shape array or an array of shape arrays,
+depending on input.

 ### scale